revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

  ---

-6: Write a lambda expression which prints HelloWorld?
+6: Write a code to print "HelloWorld" using lambda expression and functional interface?

 <details><summary><b>Show Answer</b></summary>